gfxfundamentals/webgl-fundamentals/README.md

     *   indexed everything
     *   tilemaps
 *   code organization
-    *   drawing more than one thing
-    *   using a library like [less code more fun](http://webglfundamentals.org/webgl/lessons/webgl-less-code-more-fun.html)
     *   scene graph
-        *   putting objects in scene graph
         *   putting lights and camera in scene graph
 *   Physically based rendering
 *   WebGL 2.0